surya330/Terraform/README.md

 __variable.tf:__ This file contains the variable definitions with optional default values and type of varibale for your confiuration file.
 __terraform.tfvars:__ This file is used to assign values to the variables.
 We can have multiple .tfvars files (Eg.terraform-one.tfvars, terraform-two.tfvars, terraform-three.tfvars).
 We can pass variables from tfvars files via command line argumenst using --var-file flag as shown below:

-1. terraform init for one
+1. terraform init for one:
 terraform init --var-file="terraform-one.tfvars"

-2. terraform plan for one
+2. terraform plan for one:
 terraform plan --var-file="terraform-one.tfvars"

-3. terraform apply for one
+3. terraform apply for one:
 terraform apply --var-file="terraform-one.tfvars"
 </details>